Wanted: A Spanish Gary Mackay - Scots poised for sofa party as Hearts star recalls famed Irish favour

 Having complained bitterly about Rodri since his sour reaction to Scotland’s victory over Spain in March and then jeering his every touch in Seville last week, the Tartan Army will happily kiss the feet of the long-limbed midfielder should he score the goal that earns his side a result this evening and simultaneously send Steve Clarke and co to Germany.
 Gracias, senor.

-So who, if anyone, might emerge to represent to Scotland what Gary Mackay is to this day to Republic of Ireland.
+So who, if anyone, might emerge to represent to Scotland what Gary Mackay is to Republic of Ireland to this day.
 The former Hearts midfielder still can’t buy a Guinness in Dublin 37 years after scoring the goal against Bulgaria that secured a first-ever major finals appearance for the Irish.

 It is also credited with kick-starting their glory era under Jack Charlton.
 Needing Scotland – who were already out of the qualifying equation – to beat Bulgaria in Sofia, things were not looking good for the Republic of Ireland when it remained goalless with three minutes left.
 Enter Mackay, just 23-years-old and on as a sub for his international debut.